+SMALL, LOCAL & EMERGING BUSINESS PROGRAM

+(SLEB)
-SMALL, LOCAL & EMERGING BUSINESS PROGRAM (SLEB) The small, local and emerging business (SLEB) program is a race and gender neutral program designed to enhance contracting and procurement opportunities for small, local and emerging businesses within Alameda County.
-SLEB promotes and fosters inclusiveness, diversity and economic development; as well as on-going evaluation to assure all businesses including SLEBs are provided equal opportunities in County contracting and procurement activities.

-SPECIAL DISTRICT Independent unit of local government generally organized to perform a single function.
+The small, local and emerging business (SLEB) program is a race and gender neutral program designed to enhance contracting and procurement opportunities for small, local and emerging businesses within Alameda County.
+SLEB promotes and fosters inclusiveness, diversity and economic development; as well as on-going evaluation to assure all businesses including SLEBs are provided equal opportunities in organized to perform a single function.
 There are six types: single function and multi-function; enterprise and non-enterprise; dependent and independent.
 Examples: flood control, parks, and fire departments